 No, absolutely not.
 Let’s be really clear that OUTPUT measurements are not measurements of how hard you are working.
 Certainly from experience, you may know that when you run 7 minute miles, you tend to be working very hard.
 You may also know from experience that if you cycle at 190 watts, it generally equates to a steady and comfortable intensity.
 But they are not the same.
 The biggest reason why they are not the same, is that OUTPUT is impacted by lots of external variables, which therefore make it unreliable.

-You go to the running track to run 6 X 800m, but due to a hard week of training, you don’t feel great.
+You head out for a run and your plan is to run 5k hard, but due to a hard week of training, your legs don’t feel great.
 Nevertheless, you crack on and push your heart rate up to the planned level for that session.
-You feel as though you’re working as hard as you should be and your heart rate is also where it should be, but because your legs are tired, your split times / times per 800m are slower than normal.
+You feel as though you’re working as hard as you should be and your heart rate is also where it should be, but because your legs are tired, your 5k time is slower than normal.

-Question: If your heart rate is at the correct level and you feel as though you’re working hard, but your pace per 800m is slower than normal, are you running at the right intensity?
+Question: If your heart rate is at the correct level and you feel as though you’re working hard, but your 5k pace is slower than normal, are you running at the right intensity?

 Answer: Yes, you are training at you target intensity